brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 A keyword can receive multiple attention reasons simultaneously.

-The complete alert history is also retained for auditing and historical analysis.
+The complete alert history is also retained separately for auditing and historical analysis.

----

 ## Configurable Thresholds